Tyler McVey

 William Tyler McVey (February 14, 1912 – July 4, 2003) was an American character actor of film and television.

 Early years

 McVey was born Bay City, Michigan, to William David McVey and his wife, the former Jessie Arvilla Tyler.
 His mother died of tuberculosis when he was one year old and his father allowed his maternal grandparents to raise him.
 He gained early acting experience in amateur productions in his hometown.
-He began acting when he was a student at Bay City High School.
+He began acting when he was a student at Bay City Central High School.

 Career

 His first screen role, uncredited, came in 1951, where he portrayed Brady in The Day the Earth Stood Still.
 He was uncredited in two 1953 military films, From Here to Eternity as Major Stern and in Mission over Korea as Colonel Colton.